saurabhwadekar/flet_route/docs/func-based.md

         path(
-            url="/", # Here you have to give that url which will call your view on mach clear=True, # If you want to clear all the routes you have passed so far, then pass True otherwise False. view=IndexView # Here you have to pass a function or method which will take page and params and return ft.View (If you are using function based view then you just have to give the name of the function.)
+            url="/", # Here you have to give that url which will call your view on mach clear=True, # If you want to clear all the routes you have passed so far, then pass True otherwise False. view=IndexView # Here you have to pass a function or method which will take page,params and basket and return ft.View (If you are using function based view then you just have to give the name of the function.)
             ),
         path(url="/next_view/:my_id", clear=False, view=NextView),
     ]